International Journal of Eating Disorders

 Kyle P. De Young, Jason M. Lavender, Kristine J. Steffen, Stephen A. Wonderlich, Scott G. Engel, James E. Mitchell, Scott J. Crow, Carol B. Peterson, Daniel Le Grange, Joseph A. Wonderlich, Ross D. Crosby

-ABSTRACTObjectiveThe purpose of this study was to compare the type and frequency of restrictive eating behaviors across the two subtypes of anorexia nervosa (AN; restricting [ANr] and binge eating/purging [ANbp]) using ecological momentary assessment (EMA) and to determine whether subtype differences in restrictive eating behavior...... hiện toàn bộ
+ABSTRACTObjectiveThe purpose of this study was to compare the type and frequency of restrictive eating behaviors across the two subtypes of anorexia nervosa (AN; restricting [ANr] and binge eating/purging [ANbp]) using ecological momentary assessment (EMA) and to determine whether subtype differences in restrictive eating behaviors were attributable to severity of the disorder or the frequency of ... hiện toàn bộ

 The myths of motivation: Time for a fresh look at some received wisdom in the eating disorders?